mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 .. note::

-          Assuming you are setting the KDCs up so that you can easily switch the master KDC with one of the replicas, you should perform each of these steps on the master KDC as well as the replica KDCs, unless these instructions specify otherwise.
+          Assuming you are setting the KDCs up so that you can easily switch the primary KDC with one of the replicas, you should perform each of these steps on the primary KDC as well as the replica KDCs, unless these instructions specify otherwise.

 .. _replica_host_key: